Supporting aspiring lawyers:

 What does the future of the SQE look like?

-Chair: David Amos, City St George's, University of London
+Chair: David Amos, The City Law School, City St George's, University of London

 Speaker: Julie Swan, Solicitors Regulation Authority